cadolop/binarytree/README.md

 API Definitions https://app.swaggerhub.com/apis/cadolop/binarytree/1.0.0

-It was development in Java 11 and the end branch with sources is in the release.# binarytree
+It was development in Java 11 and the end branch with sources is in the release.